Do you want to work on making education more flexible? And actually develop flexible education within your institution? This publication

 In this video, the pilot team briefly answers this question.

 The registration date for the first round of the pilot has passed.
-A second moment of application will take place in December 2022.
-It is no longer possible to make use of the change budget when registering for the second round.
+The second moment of application starts on 7 November and ends on 18 December.
 For more information, please contact Bart Lamboo (firstname.lastname@example.org).